Adarsh-Model-Trains/IrSensor-Block-Occpancy-Detection-Lib/README.md

 max we can connect any number of block till the arduino has input pins 2 pins per block this api support a simple interface where we can controll 1-N blocks for their occupancy and unoccupancy

+NOTE: block number will start from 1 to the nax number configured

 ```